mandugo/mandugo.github.io/content/cv.md

 > **R&D Engineer**
 >
 > _Jan 2019 to Jan 2020_
->
-> - Development of algorithms of statistical analysis, anomaly detection and modal analysis for Structure Health Monitoring
-> - EMC testing and design of wireless devices for Structure Health Monitoring
-> - Selection and testing of new components for electronic prototyping
-> - Planning of radio resources over LoRa for wireless sensor network and autonomous robots control channel
-> - Interfacing with clients for project planning and technical requirements definition
-> - Drawing up technical documentation

 > ### IIS ”L. da Vinci - Fascetti”
 > _Pisa, Italy_